 This book is foundational and needed for the church today.
 The length is certainly going to be intimidating to most, but don’t let that deceive you!
 It is very readable!
 Boyd’s writing is passionately ambitious, thoroughly researched, and fearlessly unapologetic throughout.
 Future books dealing with OT violence will need to approach the battlefield of Boyd’s arguments (pun intended) in both content and price (just under $40).
 If the praise and price won’t justify you purchasing a book this long, there is good news!
 An abridged version will be released this August called Cross Vision: How the Crucifixion of Jesus makes sense of Old Testament Violence.

 The length of this review does not hold a candle to the book’s value.
 The depth of information it holds demands extensive comment and analysis.
-As a result I will post a seven part series, one for each of its components.
-They will be posted every other Wednesday starting May 31st).
-I am currently doing a four part series for Paul & the Gift (here’s the link to the first post of that series if you’re interested).
+I would love to eventually post a seven part series, one for each of its components, but am currently doing a four part series already for Paul & the Gift (here’s the link to the first post of that series if you’re interested).

 Disclaimer: Thank you to Fortress Press for kindly providing me with a review copy of this book in exchange for an honest review.
 This provision did not affect my review and the thoughts are my own.